JHCCCoder/Face_Mask_Detector/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-* This part mainly use to demonstarte the project.
+* This part mainly uses to demonstarte the project.

 <!-- LICENSE -->